Daniel Raim Pro

 - Partnered in 2019 with the ASC, TCM, and the Academy’s Margaret Herrick Library to create the feature doc IMAGE MAKERS.

-Daniel is known for his trilogy of documentaries about unsung heroes of Hollywood's Golden Age.
+Academy Award-nominated filmmaker Daniel Raim is known for his award-winning documentaries about overlooked artists of Hollywood's Golden Age.

-Daniel has a passion for education, and in 2016 he embarked on an academic tour through India, where he screened his trilogy and lectured on cinema literacy and the art and craft of documentary filmmaking.
+Daniel has a passion for education, and in 2016 he embarked on an educational tour through India where he screened his films and lectured on and the art and craft of documentary filmmaking.

 In 2017, Daniel partnered with Desktop-Documentaries.com and created an online course entitled: Documentary Storytelling and Scriptwriting.